lnicola/blog/content/my-rust-2020-wishlist.md

 ## Paper cuts

 I'm sure that everybody has some paper cuts they would like to see fixed.
 The worst I can think of right now are probably the weird interaction between `cargo` workspaces and features, and `html_root_url` which so many people forget to update that it's common to add a reminder about it in the manifest.

+## A principled stance on `unsafe`

+Right now we have two vocal minorities.
+One, generally made of newcomers to the language, says that unsafe code is bad (and even that, by extension, the whole language is bad and useless because `libstd` uses `unsafe`).
+The other, usually developers experienced in other languages, carelessly uses `unsafe` wherever the opportunity arises, not caring about the fact that their code is unsound.

+None of the two groups are right, and that should be obvious.
+A more subtle issue is that an overreaction to former group could normalize the idea that `unsafe` is perfectly fine if you say you know what you're doing, thus validating the beliefs of the latter.

+## crates.io and RustSec integration

+The [RustSec](https://rustsec.org/) project has aggregated quite a few of vulnerabilities, some of them still unfixed.
+It would be really cool if crates.io could query the RustSec database and display which crate versions are vulnerable or not.

 ## The future of RLS